-But NASA has monitored the hole, and noticed changing patters that suggest the hole is closing by monitoring the amount of chlorine — a CFC biproduct — in the area.
+But NASA has monitored the hole and noticed changing patterns that suggest the hole is closing by monitoring the amount of chlorine — a CFC bi-product — in the area.
 Monitoring the chlorine levels shows that ozone depletion has lessened by a whopping 20 percent between 2005 and 2016.

 According to Fox News, the method to get the findings isn’t all that complex:

 The new study looked at ozone data collected between 2005 and 2016 by the Microwave Limb Sounder (MLS) instrument aboard the Aura satellite.
 The instrument cannot directly detect chlorine atoms, but instead detects hydrochloric acid, which forms when chlorine atoms react with methane, and then bond with hydrogen.
 When Antarctica is bathed in sunlight in the Southern Hemisphere’s summer, CFCs break down and produce chlorine, which then break apart ozone atoms.
 But during the winter months (early July to mid-September), the chlorine tends to bind with methane “once all the ozone has been destroyed” in its vicinity, according to the statement.

 “By around mid-October, all the chlorine compounds are conveniently converted into one gas, so by measuring hydrochloric acid, we have a good measurement of the total chlorine,” lead study author Susan Strahan, an atmospheric scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, said in the statement.